Review of over 100 bikepacking bags and accessories

 Alpamayo are a small company founded by two engineers who spent two years cycling through the Americas.
 They operate from a small workshop in the Peruvian Andes but all their stuff’s sold in the UK, direct from their website.

 Alpkit make the cheapest bikepacking kit available.
 They stock a wide range of bags in a variety of different sizes and their frame bags are customisable.
-If you’re on a tight budget then Alpkit are a really good place to start.
+In particular, their simple Airlock handlebar bags are dirt cheap (£15-18) but work perfectly well.

 Altura are a well known bike clothing and accessories brand who offer a waterproof frame bag and reasonably priced saddle bag.